-The project area is found northwest of the Little Rock Wash and south of the Rosamond Hills in the Antelope Valley portion of the western Mojave Desert.
-The project area is found at an elevation of 2400 feet above mean sea level.
-The project area was found within a saltbush scrub environmental zone; however, this is a former agricultural lot, probably planted in alfalfa.
-No native vegetation was identified, instead the lot is covered with a succession of low weeds.
+The project area is found northwest of the Little Rock Wash and south of the Rosamond Hills in the Antelope Valley portion of the western Mojave Desert. the project area is found at elevations between 2398 and 2405 feet above mean sea level.
+The project area was found within a saltbush scrub environmental zone; however, the parcel has been farmed with row crops.
+It is now covered with a succession of weeds.